 Lower Columbia College was established in 1934 as Lower Columbia Junior College.
 In 1961 it was elevated to a community college.
 In 1967 it joined the state-supported community college system.

-Today, the college is a comprehensive community and technical college offering 70+ programs and serving approximately 3,000 students.
-Additional programs include Adult Basic Education, Continuing Education and High School Diploma programs.
+Today, the college is a comprehensive community and technical college offering 70+ programs and serving over 4,000 students each year.
+Additional programs include Basic Education for Adults (Transitional Studies) and non-credit offerings.

 Whether your goal is to enter the workforce or transfer to a university, there are many programs to choose from.